Free Youth Membership: Arts for NexGen

-Hey, teens!
+Hey, middle school teens!
 After closing to the public for the day, LACMA opens up its galleries for you and your friends during After Dark.
-Enjoy a night at the museum during LACMA's annual teen-only bash.
+Enjoy a night at the museum during LACMA's annual middle school-only bash.
 Dance under the stars to local bands, explore the art in specially selected exhibits, participate in special activities like photobooths and art-making.

 Teen Art Classes

 Classes are designed just for teens and present a wide variety of ways to approach art.
 Students focus on a variety of techniques and develop their own personal style.
 Unless otherwise specified, the age requirement for teen classes is ages 13 through 17.

 Weekend Art Classes